Passports and Visas

 Nationals of USA, Canada, United Kingdom are now able to apply for an e-Visa for tourism visits.
 Further details and links to apply for your e-Visa online can be found by following the link here.

 Please be careful as there are several other websites out there purporting to offer the e-Visa.
+Please don't apply for the eTourist Visa more than 120 days prior to arrival in India.

 Please send through your e-Visa confirmation numbers to email@example.com